-- From the navigation panel, go to Advanced Settings > WAN > Port Trigger. - Configure the following settings below.
-When done, click Apply. - Enable Port Trigger: Choose Yes to enable Port Trigger. - Well-Known Applications: Select popular games and web services to add to the Port Trigger List. - Description: Enter a short name or description for the service. - Trigger Port: Specify a trigger port to open the incoming port.
+- From the navigation panel, go to Advanced Settings > WAN > Port Trigger. - 2.
+On the Enable Port Trigger field, tick Yes. - 3.
+On the Well-Known Applications field, select the popular games and web services to add to the Port Trigger List. - 4.
+On the Trigger Port List table, key in the following information: - Description: Enter a short name or description for the service. - Trigger Port: Specify a trigger port to open the incoming port.

-- Protocol: Select the protocol, TCP, or UDP. - Incoming Port: Specify an incoming port to receive inbound data from the Internet. - Protocol: Select the protocol, TCP, or UDP.
+- Protocol: Select the protocol, TCP, or UDP. - Incoming Port: Specify an incoming port to receive inbound data from the Internet. - Protocol: Select the protocol, TCP, or UDP. - 5.
+Click the Add to enter the port trigger information to the list.
+Click the Delete button to remove a port trigger entry from the list. - 6.
+When done, click Apply.